-The potential to save is the amount of money that a person can save in a month by either higher income or decrease in spendings.
-The ideal value is 0 (zero), which indicated that any increases in the income or decreases in expenses are automatically allocated towards savings.
-This value would be achieved if the savings goals have been attained.
+The potential to save is the amount of money a person can save in a month either by an increased income or a decreased spending.
+The ideal value is 0 (zero), which indicates that any increases in the income or decreases in expenses are automatically allocated towards savings.
+The value will be achieved if the savings goals have been attained.

 What does the Personal Budget Dashboards worksheet do?

-The dashboards worksheet makes the budget easier to comprehend and analyze with the help of graphs and charts.
-The report provides a summary of the personal budget on the basis of the Income pie chart, Expenses bar graph, annual expense distribution pie chart, and income expense, and savings chart.
+The dashboard’s worksheet makes the budget easier to comprehend and analyze with the help of graphs and charts.
+The report provides a summary of the personal budget based on the Income pie chart, Expenses bar graph, annual expense distribution pie chart, and income expense, and savings chart.
 The dashboard provides a summary of the various expenses and savings.
-It helps to analyze your budget as well as making the decisions regarding the improvement in the income, savings and reduction of the unnecessary expenses.
+It can help you to analyze your budget and make important decisions on augmenting the income and savings, and reducting the unnecessary expenses.